pahund/patprez/README.md

 # 29th #ebaytechtalk: Relaunching mobile.de with Node.js and ES6

+## How Do I Run the Presentation?

+For instruction on how to install and run the presentation, refer to the [reveal.js documentation](https://github.com/hakimel/reveal.js#installation).

+## What Is It About?

 _Wednesday, 28 October 2015, [mobilesuite Berlin](http://www2.mobilesuite.de/)_

 At the 29th #ebaytechtalk, we’ll talk about lessons learned from relaunching mobile.de’s home page (10M visitors per month) – 100% JavaScript replacing a Java webapp.